One World Week's 2017 Theme:

 - countering populism, extremism and hate.

-More detailed guidelines, examples and links to relevant organisations will be available on the Resources>theme page, soon.
+More detailed guidelines, "Some suggestions and resources for interpreting the 2017 Theme: GOOD NEIGHBOURS", with examples and links to relevant organisations are available on the Resources>theme page.

 The 2017 leaflet is available to download here NOW.